• Skip to primary navigation

 Wealth gap

-Owners of capital enjoy the benefits of increased manufacturing activity and other services.
-They use their money to set up a business or invest their money in various corporate securities such as manufacturer’s stock.
+Capital owners enjoy the benefits of increased manufacturing activity and other services.
+They use their money to set up a business or invest it in various corporate securities, such as manufacturer’s stock.
 Finally, their money makes more money.

 Instead, workers think more about how to meet their daily needs for any income they receive.
 So, they are more difficult to allocate more money for investment as capital owners.
 Eventually, their money runs out for daily expenses without being able to make more money.

-Urbanization resulted in the depopulation of rural areas.
-That raises problems in the agricultural sector as it is difficult to recruit enough workers.
+Urbanization has resulted in the depopulation of rural areas.
+This raises problems in the agricultural sector, as it is difficult to recruit enough workers.

 Industrialization also brought mechanization to the agricultural sector, replacing farm laborers.
 As a result, some farm laborers are unemployed and find it difficult to upgrade their skills according to market demand, making them structurally unemployed.